 PUBH 200: Introduction to Public Humanities (NEW course – offered in fall semester)

-AMST 300 OR HIST 300: Approaches/Methods courses in American Studies and Public History + PUBH 301: Project Development Lab 1 credit lab (4 credits total)
+AMST 300: Approaches/Methods courses in American Studies and Public History + PUBH 301: Project Development Lab 1 credit lab (4 credits total)

 ELECTIVES: (6 credits)